boldingd/EclipsePhaseContent/HumbleBeginnings.md

 ### Language

 The Skyward Collective is highly polyglot, drawing as it does from fall refugee and infugee populations, and from those at the bottom rungs of other societies.
-However, joual, an informal style of Quebecois French, has become the unofficial common language of the collective, owing to the fact that several of the movement's founders where French Canadian (and poor), and most of their early discussions and documents where written first in idiomatic Quebecois French.
+However, joual, an informal style of Quebecois French, has become the unofficial common language of the collective, owing to the fact that several of the movement's founders hailed from working-class communities in Montreal, and most of their early discussions and documents where written first in idiomatic Quebecois French.
 (This is much to the chagrin of those same founders, who wanted to avoid anything so divisive and privileged as an official language.)

 > **0514NOMAD**: This explains the uptic of Quebecois idioms I've been seeing on the @-net.
 > And here I thought I'd just made that much of an impact…
 >
-> **plasmage**: Oh hey, maybe you can translate for \@Curé when he gets worked up and goes full-French.
+> **Plasmage**: Oh hey, maybe you can translate for \@Curé when he gets worked up and goes full-French.
 >
 > **H0N-3**: That's interesting!
 > There are a lot of French Canadians out here on Titan!
 >
-> Where where you from?
+> Where were you from?
 > Maybe I know someone from the same place!
 >
 > **0514NOMAD**: Well, technically I'm from Ontario.